-There are also dozens of calm, sheltered beaches inside the Harbour, including Balmoral Beach, Chinaman’s Beach, Nielsen Park and Watson’s Bay.
+There are also dozens of calm, sheltered beaches inside the Harbour, including Balmoral Beach, Chinaman’s Beach, Milk Beach and Nielsen Park (Vaucluse), Murray Rose Pool (also known as Redleaf Pool) and Lady Bay Beach and Camp Cove (Watson’s Bay).

 Obelisk Beach near Mosman is also one of Sydney’s few legal nude beaches, for those who really want to strip down and stay cool.

 While Sydney’s beaches are some of the best you’ll find, it’s easy to forget the city also has a collection of outdoor pools unlike anywhere else in the world.